AnaPaTM/SAS_Programming/README.md

 Welcome to my statistics and SAS programming portfolio.

 I am a statistician with experience in data analysis, statistical modeling, research, and data science.
-This portfolio showcases selected projects demonstrating my skills in SAS, statistical analysis, data visualization, predictive modeling, and data communication.
+This portfolio showcases a specific project demonstrating my skills in SAS, statistical analysis, data visualization, statistical modeling, and data communication.

 ## Featured Project
 The SAS program presented here was created as part of a prestigious project conducted by The American Institutes for Research and funded by the U.S. Department of Education for the National Evaluation of Magnet Schools (NEMS).